mzarejko/covid_web/README.md

   - [x]  login
   - [x]  token JWT management
   - [x]  downloading covid data form github each day
-  - [ ]  diplaying chart and data of covid in frontend
+  - [x]  diplaying chart and data of covid in frontend
   - [x]  possibility to choose a volunteer and a sick person
   - [x]  exceptions management
   - [ ]  frontend (all)
   - [ ]  backend (all)
   - [ ]  production on the herok cloud
+  - [x]  announcements management

  ## current page layout
 ![alt text](../main/przk.png?raw=true)